It’s almost 30 years since I first owned a Mac.

 I bought one of the first 128K Macs in London in the winter of 1984.
 It cost more than a new car.
 I know because we bought a Citron 2CV at the same time.

-Macs were my first choice until around 15 or so years ago when we decided to spend less money on computer and pay school fees for our children instead.
+Macs were my first choice until we decided to spend less money on computers and pay school fees for our children instead.
 Since then I mainly worked with Windows PCs.

 On Friday I picked up a 13 inch MacBook Air from the YooBee store in Britomart.

 Apple’s MacBook Air is a beautiful piece of engineering.
-And it is a delight to use after years of Windows and the odd diversion into desktop Linux.
+And it is a delight to use.

-One reason I chose the new MacBook Air is its signature feature: battery life.
+One reason I chose the new MacBook Air: battery life.

-Apple claims you’ll get 12 hours from a single charge.
+Apple says you get 12 hours from a single charge.
 While I suspect you couldn’t watch video non-stop for 12 hours, the claim is not ridiculous.
 I charged the MacBook on Friday after I got home, did a ton of work over the weekend and didn’t need to plug it in again until Monday lunch time.